mattonfoot/battle-cards/test/Specs.md

 I want to be able to win a Trick
 In order to collect all the cards**

-Given a player has been identified as the winner of a trick
-When a trick has finished
+Given a Trick has been identified as having a winner When the trick has finished
-Then the trick winner will place the cards on the bottom of their pile
+Then the winner of the trick will place the cards on the bottom of their pile

-Given a player has been identified as the winner of a trick
-When a trick has finished
+Given a Trick has been identified as having a winner When the trick has finished
-Then the trick winner will place the cards from the centre on the bottom of their pile
+Then the winner of the trick will place the cards from the centre on the bottom of their pile

-Given a player has been identified as the winner of a trick
-When a trick has finished
+Given a Trick has been identified as having a winner When the trick has finished
-Then they will be identified as the lead player for the next trick
+Then the winner of the trick will be identified as the lead player for the next trick

 ---